Run tasks or subflows in parallel, create loops and conditional branching.

 uri: "https://openlibrary.org/search.json?author={{ taskrun.value }}&sort=new"

-After executing, the Gantt view shows separate runs for each of the three listed authors in our task.
+After execution, the Gantt view shows separate runs for each of the three listed authors in the task.

 Add parallelism using Flowable tasks

-One of the most common orchestration requirements is to execute independent processes in parallel.
+A common orchestration requirement is executing independent processes in parallel.
 For example, you can process data for each partition in parallel.
 This can significantly speed up the processing time.

 The flow below uses the ForEach